Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Full-fat dairy contains protein and other nutrients known to support fertility like zinc, choline, selenium, vitamin A and vitamin D. Vitamin A is essential for reproduction in both males and females.
 In females, vitamin A supports egg quality, ovarian response, embryonic development, and placental function.
-In men, vitamin A is required for maintenance of the genital tract.
+In men, vitamin A is required for the maintenance of the genital tract.
 Vitamin A is known to support immune health in men and women.

 Full-fat dairy also contains lots of calcium.
 In addition to supporting bone, heart, muscle, and nerve health, calcium is involved in sperm production in men.
 It is important to ensure you are eating full-fat products as the calcium found in skim and other lesser-fat products do not absorb as effectively.

 Highly processed and fried foods are usually high in trans fats.
 These types of fats can be harmful.
 They’re a form of unsaturated fat.
 Trans fats that are high in omega-6 are the most damaging, and they are formed when common cooking oils (vegetable, canola, soybean, corn) are chemically altered to remain stable at room temperature.
 Research has shown that trans fats are associated with ovulatory problems and other fertility issues.